Costa-Alexandre/recipes-api/README.md

 - [x] Correct use of SQL statements
 - [x] Correct use of the ORM framework (Prisma) to perform CRUD operations
 - [x] Correct use of the ORM framework (Prisma) to perform complex queries (e.g., aggregations, filtering, sorting)
-- [x] Limiting the amount of data returned by queries (pagination)
+- [x] Limiting the amount of data returned by queries (pagination and server-side filtering)
-- [x] Prevention for SQL injection attacks with the use of server-side input validation (Zod)
+- [x] Prevention for SQL injection attacks with the use of an ORM (prisma) and server-side input validation (Zod)
 - [x] Properly handling errors and exceptions
 - [x] Prevention for broken object level authorization (BOLA)
 - [x] Securely managing user sessions (short-lived JWT, refresh tokens) and access control (role-based access control)
+- [x] Enforce strong password policies (e.g., password length, password complexity)
 - [x] Securely managing user passwords (hashing with cost factor, salting)
 - [x] Application of transport layer security (HTTPS) and subnetwork isolation (VPC)
 - [x] Use of Cloudflare proxy to provide additional security against DDoS and performance benefits
 - [ ] Database backup and recovery

+### Cyber Security

+This section contains a list of my main module-related (SE_09 Cyber Security) contributions

+- [x] Limiting the amount of data returned by queries (pagination and server-side filtering)
+- [x] Prevention for SQL injection attacks with the use of an ORM (prisma) and server-side input validation (Zod)
+- [x] Properly handling errors and exceptions
+- [x] Prevention for broken object level authorization (BOLA)
+- [x] Securely managing user sessions (short-lived JWT, refresh tokens) and access control (role-based access control)
+- [x] Enforce strong password policies with zxcvbn (e.g., password length, password complexity, common passwords)
+- [x] Preventing brute force attacks (e.g., rate limiting, sshguard)
+- [x] Securely managing user passwords (hashing with cost factor, salting)
+- [x] Application of transport layer security (HTTPS) and subnetwork isolation (VPC)
+- [x] Use of Cloudflare proxy to provide additional security against DDoS and performance benefits
+- [x] IAM policies to restrict access to AWS resources
+- [x] Implement least privilege principle

 ## License